marcojakob/code.makery.ch/content/library/hello-dart/part1/_index.en.md

 ### Prerequisites

 * You need no prior knowledge of programming to start with `Hello Dart`!
-* You must have the Dart Editor with the `Hello Dart` scenarios installed.
+* You must have Dart and the `Hello Dart` scenarios installed.
 If you don't have it yet, please go through the [installation instructions](/library/hello-dart/install/).

 ***